dmedri/roaster/README.md

 By design, the `Roaster` has its own defaults optimized for generalized use cases.
 The latter don't need to be customized by an end-user, but it can be useful to know them.
-The app has its own configuration file (``~/.roaster/config`) that can be opened with a common text editor or the specific option (see. `--setup`).
-To show the build settings run:
+The app has its own configuration file (`~/.roaster/config`) that can be opened with a common text editor or the specific option (see. `--setup`).
+Type the following command:

 ```bash
 $ ./roaster --build-settings
 ```

-The configuration file is changed over time and could change with new incoming features.
 A factory reset it's always a good solution to clean temporary files and store the needed files (see. `--factory-reset`).

 ### Make and configure defaults

-By design, the `configure` options are customizable for every build type.
+The `configure` options can be customized for custom builds.

 ```bash
 $ ./roaster --setup